pderichs/kalkulator/README.md

 - FEAT: Save (sqlite)
 - FEAT: Open (sqlite)
 - BUG: Clearing cell content is crashing the app
-- FEAT_ Add cell_range function which returns lists of values of cells
+- FEAT: Add cell_range function which returns lists of values of cells
 - FEAT: Support lists for mathematical operations: This helps later with cell_ranges
 - REFA: There are functionalities in LispFunctionExecutionContext derived classes which principally just say "I want a number or a function which returns a number" - introduce function which streamlines this process